Butter and salt the turkey

 Line a 12x16-inch heavy-duty roasting pan with 2 layers of paper towels.
 Blot the turkey dry inside and out.

-In a small bowl, combine the butter with 2 tsp. salt and 1 tsp. pepper; stir in the paprika, thyme, garlic, cayenne, and celery seed.
+In a small bowl, combine the butter with 2 tsp. salt and 1 tsp. pepper; stir in the oregano, cumin, ancho and chipotle chile powders, and garlic.
 Set aside 1/4 cup of the butter mixture for making the gravy.